mickey7799/Streams/README.md

 ### Overview

-Stream can let users do vedio streaming using OBS and browse other people's vedio streams.
+Stream can let users do video streaming using OBS and browse other people's video.

 ### Motivation